Stuart Forster visits Studio Bell, the home of Canada’s National Music Centre, in Calgary, Alberta.

 Studio Bell has been a catalyst in bringing change to Calgary’s East Village.
 Formerly down-at-heel, the riverside district is being repositioned as one of the city’s up-and-coming areas.
 I checked into the Hilton Garden Inn and Homewood Suites Calgary Downtown for a week upon arriving in Calgary and can walk to attractions in the city centre.

-Designed by Allied Works Architecture, a practice led by Brad Cloepfil, the building cost $191 million.
+Designed by Allied Works Architecture, a practice led by Brad Cloepfil, the building cost CAD$191 million.
 Remarkably, 1.2 million hours of labour went into the construction.

 The façade and lobby are glazed with terracotta tiles serving the dual purpose of amplifying sound and reflecting light.
 Their earthy tones represent Alberta’s rural landscape.